We offer after school programs for schools in the Poudre School District.

 - Incorporates State Educational Standards and school’s academic goals

-- All programs will have outdoor component as weather permits
+- Includes outdoor activities, as weather permits

 Wild about Wildlife